insight-creative/Insight-Creative-2021/content/blog/what-is-happening-to-the-retail-landscape-in-green-bay/index.md

 ---
 layout: blog
+title: "What is Happening to the Retail Landscape in Green Bay?"
 seo:
   title: "What is Happening to the Retail Landscape in Green Bay?"
   description: "If you’re like me, you’re still shaking your head wondering what happened to Port Plaza Mall."